I had promised my family that I would go back home for Christmas for 2019.

-Until we got an email with the Subject line ‘this is a long shot but I need a boat sitter!’.
+I had promised my family that I would go back home for Christmas.
+Until we got an email with the Subject line, ‘This is a long shot, but I need a boat sitter!’

-This immediately caught my attention, I have always wanted a boat sit!
+Usually, we find all our house sits using house-sitting websites.
+But we sometimes get emails from homeowners (or boat owners).
+This immediately caught my attention; I have always wanted a boat sit!

-The boat sit would be for 4 – 5 months.
-Looking after a cat and a 38 ft catamaran in Tyrell Bay, Carriacou Island, Grenada in the West Indies!
+I replied right away.
+Shortly after, we jumped on a Skype call and talked about this boat-sitting job in the Caribbean.
+The boat would be sat for 4 – 5 months.
+I’m looking after a cat and a 38-foot catamaran in Tyrell Bay, Carriacou Island, Grenada, in the West Indies!

 Getting to The House Sit in Grenada